ShawnsonDFW/git_lab/README.md

-Note: At this point continuous integration can kick in.
+*Note: At this point continuous integration can kick in.*

 Click the merge pull request and confirm to complete the merge.

+Your main branch should now have the updated README file.